 Hosted by Kate McCleary, Global Education Office

-Come over to the Global Education Office (now located at 409 Washington Ave.) for some great conversation about your time abroad and snacks!
-Kate promises at least a few homemade treats in order to counter the cafeteria food you are re-adjusting to.
+Come over to the Global Education Office (now located at 409 Washington Ave., Foster House) for some great conversation about your time abroad and a light dinner!
+Kate promises some homemade treats in order to counter the cafeteria food you are re-adjusting to.
 A grab bag of questions will be available to help prompt our conversation and to get you started on sharing your stories with others who traveled abroad last semester.
 This is your chance to talk to others who are excited to hear about what you did, and they get it!
-They’ve been abroad too!
+They have been abroad too!

 “Studying abroad was awesome.
 It was a life changing experience.”
 How many times has that phrase come out of your mouth?
 With friends and acquaintances that might be an OK intro, but what about when you are in a job interview?
 Or at a networking event?
 Or sharing your thoughts in a graduate school application?
 What do you say then?
 Join Mrs. Vicky Sawyer as she walks you through the best ways to market your international experience in future employment and graduate/professional school applications, resumes, and interview.

-The annual Delaware Valley Study Abroad Re-Entry Conference aims to provide college and university students who have recently returned from a study abroad experience with a variety of information.
+The annual Baltimore Area Study Abroad Re-Entry Conference aims to provide college and university students who have recently returned from a study abroad experience with a variety of information.
 Developed by a committee of study abroad professionals, the conference will offer sessions on topics including career paths of study abroad participants, volunteer and non-profit opportunities abroad, the fellowship experience, and internationalizing your résumé and interviews.
-WAC Global Education Office will cover the cost.
-For students with Friday classes: You must discuss attending this conference with your professor prior to registering for the event.
-The Global Education Office is NOT granting you permission to miss classes.

 Ways and Places to Present on Your Study Abroad Experience